ajv-validator/ajv/CUSTOM.md

 Inlined keywords can optionally define `dataPath` and `schemaPath` properties in error objects, that will be assigned by Ajv unless `errors` option of the keyword is `"full"`.

-If custom keyword doesn't create errors, the default error will be created in case the keyword fails validation (see [Validation errors](https://github.com/ajv-validator/ajv#validation-errors)).
+If keyword doesn't create errors, the default error will be created in case the keyword fails validation (see [Validation errors](https://github.com/ajv-validator/ajv#validation-errors)).

 ## Short-circuit validation